Sam-Ogden/formzy/README.md

   defaultValue: any, // The default value the field should take
   required: bool, // Whether a value must be entered by the user
   placeholder: string, // Input placeholder text
-  // a function called with the given user value as an input, return empty string if valid else else an err message
-  validate: func,
 }
 const commonDefaultProps = {
   description: '',